-Is the Salkantay Trek worth booking as an alternative route to Machu Picchu?
+Is the Salkantay Trek to Machu Picchu worth booking as an alternative route to the Inca Trail?

-The Salkantay Trek is a 4- or 5-day high-Andean trekking route from Cusco featuring Salkantay Glacier, Humantay Lake, alpine passes, and cloud forest trails, with guided camping or lodges and onward travel to Machu Picchu, offering a less crowded and more flexible alternative to the Inca Trail.
+The Salkantay Trek to Machu Picchu is a 4- or 5-day high-Andean trekking route from Cusco featuring Salkantay Glacier, Humantay Lake, alpine passes, and cloud forest trails, with guided camping or lodges, meals, and onward travel to Machu Picchu.
+It offers a less crowded, flexible, and scenic alternative to the classic Inca Trail.

 Why Choose the Salkantay Trek to Machu Picchu?